 Applicants and testers shall use only the test procedures approved by Orange County Environmental Health.
 Unless otherwise specified, the test procedures in the most current edition of the USC Manual of Cross Connection Control will be used.

-Re-certification notices shall be sent by Orange County Environmental Health to the tester's home address approximately 90 days prior to expiration.
-Testers must notify Environmental Health of an address change immediately.
-The notice shall list available re-certification dates; it is the tester's responsibility to take his/her re-certification exam at the time and date specified.
-Re-certification consists of the practical test only if the tester is re-certifying within one year of his/her expiration date.
+Recertification- Recertification notices shall be sent by Orange County Environmental Health to the tester's home and email address approximately 30 days prior to expiration.
+Testers must notify Environmental Health of an address or other contact information change immediately.
+It is the tester's responsibility to schedule and take their own recertification exam.
+Recertification consists of the practical test only if the tester is recertifying within one (1) year of their expiration date.

-Upon successful completion of the written and/or practical examination, a tester shall agree in writing to comply with all provisions in the most recent Code of Conduct adopted by Environmental Health and the Orange County Cross Connection Control Group.
+Code of Conduct- Upon successful completion of the written and/or practical examination, a tester shall agree in writing to comply with all provisions in the most recent Code of Conduct adopted by Environmental Health and the Orange County Cross Connection Control Group.
+See below for the Code of Conduct provisions.

-A certified tester may choose to be placed on the list of Orange County certified testers.
+Tester List- A certified tester may choose to be placed on the list of Orange County certified testers.
 To be placed on the certified tester list, a tester must be currently certified by Orange County Environmental Health, possess approved test gauge/gauges, and pay the tester's list fee.
 The County list is organized by city, with testers listed under one city on the basis of the seniority of their tester number.
 The tester list is organized in this way to facilitate a business' attempt to find testers working in their area.
 Although a tester is listed under one city, he/she may test throughout Orange County.
-The tester list is updated on February 1 and July 1.

 The certification is issued in the name of the tester.
 It is the responsibility of the tester to comply with all related laws, regulations and policies.

-Tester certification is valid for a two (2) year period.
+The tester certification is valid for a two (2) year period in Orange County only.

 A person is not required to have a State contractor's license to be a certified tester.

 Testers shall maintain their gauges in good repair and have them calibrated/repaired when necessary.
-Orange County Environmental Health may require repair or calibration of a gauge when necessary.
+Orange County Environmental Health can require repair or calibration of a gauge when necessary.

-The tester shall ensure that he/she is using the proper test report form as required by the water agency and/or Orange County.
+The tester shall ensure that he/she is using the approved test report form as required by the water agency and/or Orange County.

 A tester shall not knowingly file a false statement or report regarding a backflow prevention device.